A Complete List of Popes in the Catholic Church from the Beginning to 2025

 For many, the papacy symbolizes continuity.
 But for others, especially those new to understanding Christianity or Catholicism, the list of popes can seem distant or even confusing.
 Why does it matter who the popes were?
 What do they represent?
 How can this long line of leaders help us better understand the Church and Jesus Christ?

-This article will walk you through the full outline of the popes — not just as a list of names, but as a testimony to the enduring work of Christ through the Church.
+In this article, True Jesus Way will walk you through the full outline of the popes — not just as a list of names, but as a testimony to the enduring work of Christ through the Church.
 From martyrdom to reform, from corruption to holiness, from ancient Rome to our modern world, the papacy has remained — not perfect, but preserved — a sign of God’s faithfulness through the ages.

 Let’s begin at the beginning: with Peter.